-The cost to supply pyrotechnics at 4 consecutive matches became cost prohibitive against the budget so we had to find an alternative product.
+The cost to supply Pyrotechnics Special Effects at four consecutive matches became cost prohibitive against the budget, so our had to find an alternative product.

-We presented a different product to the client, our Colour Blast Banners.
-The product comprises a powerful air fan and a large sheet of coloured material.
-When the fan is powered on the coloured material ‘fly’s and flutters’ in the air.
-It’s a great cost effective way to bring some colour to an event.
+We presented a different product to the client – our Colour Blast Banners.
+The product comprises of a powerful air fan and a large sheet of coloured material.
+When the fan is powered on, the coloured material ‘fly’s and flutters’ in the air.
+The product is a great cost effective way to bring some colour to an event.

-The banners were produced in 4 different colours to match the event branding and some of the banners were also branded with the event logo.
+The banners were produced in four different colours to match the event branding and some were also branded with the event logo.